xeruf/instalee/README.md

 - `handlers` and `packages` need to be attuned, as the package entry format needs to fit the handler definitions.
-  These may be obtained from a trusted source or configured personally as well.
+  These may be obtained from a trusted source or configured personally.

 This repository contains an example configuration as used by the author.
 See the [man page](instalee.1) for more details.

 ### Installation